SEN/ASN Support

 “If pupils stumble or teachers have to guess, it is not the right Step.”

 Every step is small enough that success is the expectation, not the exception.
-When a learner doesn’t secure a step, that’s important information for adults to recognise and respond to, not a judgement on the learner.
+When a learner does not secure a step, that is important information for adults to recognise and respond to, not a judgement on the learner.
 We must explore prerequisite and complementary skills, look at previous steps on the Progress Drives to find a solid foundation from which to build.
-The detail of our framework is unique in allowing teachers to perform such accurate diagnostic evaluation and provide such precise support… for all learners.
+The detail of our framework is unique in allowing teachers to perform such accurate diagnostic evaluation and provide such precise support for all learners.

 Each step is deliberately small, sequenced, and pre-requisite-checked.
 No leaps.
 No surprises.
 Success is built in, not hoped for.